jluxenberg/jluxenberg.github.io/resume-extended.md

 * Developed and operated scalable, highly available services for the Elastic Compute Cloud
 * Coded / tested the algorithm that sets a market price for EC2's "Spot Instances" product
 * Built internal reporting tools that were used to drive mission critical monitoring and business metrics

+**Green Hills Software**, Software Engineer Intern <span class="len">Summer 2007</span>

+* Learned how to program a system-on-a-chip device
+* Wrote low-level device driver (using C) for a proprietary realtime operating system used in anembedded environment

+**Yahoo Inc.**, Software Engineer Intern <span class="len">Summer 2006</span>

+* Learned PHP and contributed code to a multitiered PHP/Java system
+* Responsible for implementing an internal reporting system using PHP and Java